-Our students to date have been from various undergraduate and graduate design programs.
-We intend to open our institute to kids from grade 6 and up through to practicing Intern Architects, practicing designers and architects and ultimately retired designers, builders and architects who we hope will help us mentor and teach a next generation of hands-on and socially-vested young designers.
+Our students to date have been from various undergraduate and graduate design programs and have engaged in high-profile, meaningful projects locally and internationally.
+We intend to open our institute to kids from grade 6 and up through to Intern Architects, practicing designers and architects, and ultimately, retired designers, builders and architects who we hope will help us mentor and teach a next generation of hands-on and socially-vested young designers.